Frequently Asked Questions

 What are the benefits of using a mycorrhizal inoculant?

 There are many benefits to using a mycorrhizal inoculant.
-Whilst in time mycorrhizal spores will almost certainly find their way to the roots of your plants, this can take many years, especially when there are no or few appropriate species fruiting nearby (i.e. an open field site).
+Whilst in time mycorrhizal spores will almost certainly find their way to the roots of your plants, this can take many years, especially when there are few appropriate species fruiting nearby (i.e. in an open field site).
 Mycorrhizal inoculant products make sure that the right spores are there from the start, meaning that they can take hold and benefit the plant in its crucial early stages of growth.

-The key benefit of using a Chaos fungorum mix is diversity - Chaos fungorum mixes are much more diverse than most other products on the market, containing the spores of anything from 15-40 species of native mycorrhizal fungi from across many different orders of the mushroom kingdom.
-With the growing recognition of the benefits of biodiversity and polycultures, it seems only appropriate that a diverse new plant woodland, hedgerow, orchard or forest garden should have a diverse fungal ecology to go along with it.
-Using a Chaos fungorum mix will ensure you have given your trees the best possible selection of mycorrhizal partners from the outset.
-The other possible benefit, in the long term, is crops of edible fungi - the Chaos fungorum Edible Forest Garden mix is formulated using principally the spores from edible mushrooms.
-Whilst nothing is certain when trying to encourage edible mycorrhizal fungi to form mushrooms (commercial attempts have largely been met with failure), inoculating young trees with a mixture of spores from edible species will give you the best chances of getting perennial edible mushroom patches.
+The other possible benefit, in the long term, is crops of edible fungi - the mix is formulated using principally the spores from edible mushrooms.
+Whilst nothing is certain when trying to encourage edible mycorrhizal fungi to form mushrooms (commercial attempts have largely been met with failure), inoculating young trees with spores from edible species will give you the best chances of getting perennial edible mushroom patches.
 Success depends on many variables, but we have had small crops of Laccaria laccata (The Deceiver) from cobnut trees inoculated just 7 months before.

-How much mix do I need?
+How much do I need to apply to each tree?

 Are there any plants not covered by your mixes?